Sebastianostby/tsetlin.c/README.md

 # ctsetlin
-A Tsetlin Machine writen i C
+A Tsetlin Machine writen in C